chenchenzi/chenzixu/content/resources/3asr/sr3.md

 ❶ Define an utterance ID

 In our Common Voice corpus, we have the `train.tsv` which contains columns such as `client_id` (I assumed this representing a unique speaker), `path` (a unique file name), and `sentence` (the transcript for the audio file).
 We can define an utterance ID by concatenating the `client_id` and the unique numbers in `path` after removing the prefix `common_voice_zh-HK_` and the file extension `.mp3`.

+{{% alert note %}}
+The conventional way to create an **utterance ID** is to concatenate the speaker ID and the utterance index, so that an utterance ID embeds the relevant speaker information.
+{{% /alert %}}

 ❷ Tokenise Cantonese transcript